 5.4.2.6.2 Reserve port numbers

-If the originator wants to reserve a combination of source and destination port numbers for an application, the originator shall send a MANAGE_PORT command as shown in figure 5.4.2.6.2-1 by setting the Action field to "Reseve port" and setting the Application ID field to the application to be associated with the combination of the Source Port and Destination Port numbers specified in the MANAGE_PORT command.
+If the originator wants to reserve a combination of source and destination port numbers for an application but does not want to negotiate the serialization format used by the application, the originator shall send a MANAGE_PORT command as shown in figure 5.4.2.6.2-1 by setting the Action field to "Reseve port" and setting the Application ID field to the application to be associated with the combination of the Source Port and Destination Port numbers specified in the MANAGE_PORT command.
+If the originator wants to reserve a combination of source and destination port numbers for an application and also negotiate the serialization format used by the application, the originator shall send a MANAGE_PORT command by setting the Action field to "Reseve port and serialization format" and shall also include all the serialization formats supported by the originator in the Serialization Format field.